 Amateur radio is also used for telemetry in “cubesats” which are miniature satellites used for scientific research and exploring new space technologies.

-In NASA’s first ARTEMIS mission, they are launching a series of cubesats, including one called “Outstanding Moon Exploration Technologies” – designed by the Japanese Aerospace Exploration Agency and supported by the JAXA Ham Radio Club.
+In NASA’s first ARTEMIS mission, they launched a series of cubesats, including one called “Outstanding Moon Exploration Technologies” – designed by the Japanese Aerospace Exploration Agency and supported by the JAXA Ham Radio Club.

 This moon lander weighing less than 2 pounds will send amateur radio signals in PSK-31 and FM format back to earth, and they are encouraging hams to help the experiment by receiving these weak, 1 watt signals.